mech/Notes/Command/Mojave.md

 # Mojave

+defaults write -g CGFontRenderingFontSmoothingDisabled -bool NO

 ## Install Xcode

-After installing Xcode, launched Xcode to install some software first.
+After installing Xcode, launch Xcode to install some software first.
 Then we need to install Command Line Tools to make Homebrew work:

 ```
 ▶ xcode-select --install